DonkeyPi/dpi_node/README.md

 # AppShell Node

-Ash.Node is a tree building DSL with diffing.
+Ash.Node is a tree building DSL.

 ```elixir
 use Ash.Node